EbookFoundation/thoth-wiki/Thoth-User-Manual.md

 Welcome to Thoth!
 This manual is meant to help publishers who are using Thoth to create, manage, and disseminate title metadata.
+The manual is a work in progress.

 # Metadata Fields